hunterfjohnson/hunterjohnson.github.io/index.md

 (to appear) Johnson, Hunter.
 Optional inverse agreement in Guarani ditransitives.
 In _Proceedings of the 26th Workshop on Structure and Constituency in Languages of the Americas_.[<a href="assets/johnson-2023-wscla.pdf" target="_blank">paper</a>]

 2024 Johnson, Hunter and Hammerly, Christopher.
 Deverbal noun formation in Mille Lacs Ojibwe.
-In _Proceedings of the 53rd Algonquian Conference_. [<a href="/assets/deverbal_nouns_ojibwe.pdf" target="_blank">pre-publication version</a>]
+In _Papers of the 53rd Algonquian Conference_. [<a href="/assets/deverbal_nouns_ojibwe.pdf" target="_blank">pre-publication version</a>]

 2023 Jun, Sun-Ah, Jian-Leat Siah, Marisabel Cabrera & Hunter Johnson.
 Realizations of the tritonal pitch accent in Paraguayan Guarani.
 In _Proceedings of the 20th International Congress of Phonetic Sciences_. [<a href="assets/icphs_guarani_2023.pdf" target="_blank">pre-publication version</a>]